 - Each customer has a lot of legacy apps, which they can’t get rid of.
 So they are stuck for now.

 - You want to use modern authentication and conditional access

 Maybe you have experienced the same issues as I did: When you are using Modern Authentication there is a possibility sometimes you will be prompted for credentials when opening Office apps.
 Also switching terminal servers may prompt you for credentials.

 Of course, when you have only one customer, it’s a lot easier.

 - Configure the gpo’s necessary

-But with multiple customers, who just want to save their password and not being prompted again it’s a little bit more difficult.
+But with multiple customers, who just want to save their password and not be prompted again it’s a little bit more difficult.
 So which options do we have?

 1. Disable Modern Authentication

 Let’s begin with the most stupid option.
 For this option we need to configure the EnableAdal (value:0) key, to make sure outlook uses legacy (basic) authentication to make sure your credentials are persistent.